marioblas/meteor-blaze-boilerplate/README.md

 ### Commands

 - `npm start` - start your meteor server with settings-development.json
-- `npm run lint -s` - lint all javascript files manually
+- `npm run lint -s` - lint all javascript files
+- `npm run lint:fix -s` - lint all javascript files and autofix problems

 > Note that *-s* option is a shortcut for *--loglevel=silent* that makes the log output a little tidier and hides npm errors if the script exits with an error status (non-zero exit code).